Amrita-ELearning/aview-red5/README.md

 Installation
 --------------------
 *note*: Current version has been tested on an Ubuntu 14.04 server.
+Please expect more frequent changes to this repo.
+Extensive test suite is WIP
 * Install red5 on an ubuntu server using standard installation procedure.
 * Deploy the war files from this project to webroot of Red5 tomcat and restart the server.
+* To verify that everything is working, please point the aview client to this server and check if whiteboard collaboration is working.

 License
 ------------